 All auditions are approximately 15 minutes in length.
 The applicant will choose one of their prepared works to perform.
 The faculty will choose the second of the prepared works and possibly an additional work as well.

-Undergraduate (BM and BA)
+Undergraduate (BM and BA-Applied Music)

 • Twenty (20) minutes of repertoire to include three (3) pieces, each from a different period: